-4.8 Percent of Street Segments with Traffic Calming, Broadly Defined
+4.8 Percent of Street Segments with Traffic Calming, Broadly Defined Note: The protocol already uses ArcGIS version 9.0 tools, but has not been fully tested in ArcGIS 9.1.

 This variable is based on the following inventory questions.